With decades of experience in ecommerce and marketing technology, Peter Messana and Jim Koepke know what it takes to scale successful commerce brands.

 Jim: Let’s shift gears and talk about how unified commerce platforms will impact day-to-day operations for different teams.

-Sean: Unified commerce platforms will significantly reduce operational complexity.
+Peter: Unified commerce platforms will significantly reduce operational complexity.
 Instead of switching between multiple systems and reconciling data from different sources, teams can work from a single source of truth.

 What’s ahead?
 The not-too-distant-future of commerce software

-Sean: Well, let’s focus on the near future—not five, ten years from now.
+Peter: Well, let’s focus on the near future—not five, ten years from now.
 But five, ten months from now.

-Like many platforms, Maropost is already all-in on AI.
 In Marketing Cloud, AI makes email audience segmentation easy and fast.
 Merchandising Cloud uses AI to surface recommendations inline or through intelligent search based on shopper preferences, behaviors, and history—products customers are more likely to buy.

 Jim: Another trend I’m seeing is a growing emphasis on first-party data, partly driven by changes in privacy email sender regulations.

-Sean: Yes, and of course, there’s the ongoing convergence of online and offline commerce.
+Peter: Yes, and of course, there’s the ongoing convergence of online and offline commerce.
 The line between ecommerce and physical retail continues to blur.
 Businesses need software built to fast-track omnichannel retail, from integrating point-of-sale systems with online platforms to enabling hybrid features like buy-online-pickup-in-store.

 The last word: Future-proofing ecommerce

-Sean: Take a good, hard look at your current solutions.
+Peter: Take a good, hard look at your current solutions.
 Are you getting the full value out of all the point solutions you’re paying for?
 Are there inefficiencies or data silos holding you back?
 It might be time to consider a more unified approach.

 The future of commerce software is about creating a cohesive, seamless ecosystem that helps businesses truly understand and better serve their customers across all touchpoints.
 Businesses that embrace this approach will thrive, no matter how the ecommerce landscape evolves.